 The AVS-47B has one primary and two secondary fuses.
-The primary fuse works between the mains power network and the transformer, whereas the secondary fuses are inserted between the transformer and the rest of the bridge.
+The primary fuse works between the mains power network and the switching power supply, whereas the secondary fuses are inserted between the transformer and the rest of the bridge.
 The secondary fuses protect the AVS-47B when it is operated from batteries.
-They can be either glass-tube fuses or self-resetting PTC semiconductor fuses.